admindio/dbt-action/README.md

 # dbt-action

 A GitHub Action to run [dbt](https://www.getdbt.com) commands in a Docker container.
-It uses the official images provided by [Fishtown Analytics](https://hub.docker.com/r/fishtownanalytics/dbt/tags).
 You can use [dbt commands](https://docs.getdbt.com/reference/dbt-commands) such as `run`, `test` and `debug`.
 This action captures the dbt console output for use in subsequent steps.

 ### dbt version
 The current version of dbt is **1.2.1**.
 Please note that from dbt v1.0.0. you may have to change your dbt project structure compared to v0.x.x.
 See the [migration](https://docs.getdbt.com/docs/guides/migration-guide/upgrading-to-1-0-0) docs.